 Our top recommendation for the best hiking sticks for seniors is the Trail Buddy Trekking Poles.

-- The poles are sturdy and ergonomic without being too heavy.
+- The hiking canes for seniors are sturdy and ergonomic without being too heavy.

 - They are also very versatile as they come with a pair of snow baskets, a pair of connectors, 4 tips, and a carry bag.